erpc-io/eRPC/README.md

       need to shrink.
   * Use exceptions in constructors of Nexus and Rpc.
 These are the only two class types that the user is allowed to construct.
+  * Do not append integers directly to string streams.
+If the integer is `uint8_t`, it will get interpreted as a character.

 ## API notes